 I serve up variations of these kid-friendly vegetables often.
-Throw it over some mashed potatoes with air fryer tofu, and you've got an easy meal with very little effort.
+Throw them over some mashed potatoes with air fryer tofu or baked BBQ tofu, and you've got an easy meal with very little effort.

 When my son first started eating solids, he was a champ.
 This kid ate everything, and I thought I was mom of the year.

 Flash forward a year, and suddenly, he ate practically nothing.
-My child who happily dunked veggies into hummus at snack time informed me that he no longer likes hummus or vegetables.
+My toddler who happily dunked veggies into hummus at snack time informed me that he no longer liked hummus or vegetables.
 Or a laundry list of my other go-to foods.

-First of all, we talk about "grow food" often, especially when we dish up vegetables.
+- We talk about grow food often, especially when we dish up vegetables.
 My kid, like many kids, wants to be big.
 He wants to grow tall and strong.
-Calling healthy veggies "grow food" helps him connect eating well with a goal that he feels strongly about.
+Calling healthy veggies "grow food" helps kids connect eating well with a goal that they feel strongly about.

-Kids are people, and not all people are like all food.
-But they can give it an actual try.
-A try bite is a real, human-sized bite or two of whatever food he's resisting.
-I say human-sized, because if we don't specify the size, he takes a microscopic nibble, then says he doesn't like it.
+- Give try bites a try!
+A try bite is a real, human-sized bite or two of whatever food your child is resisting.
+I say human-sized, because if we don't specify the size, our kid takes a microscopic nibble, then says he doesn't like it.

 The thing about kids is that every child is different.
-The veggies my kid eats might vary from what your kid will.
-So consider this list a jumping-off point for negotiating with your own kid.
+The vegetables that my kid eats might vary from what your kid will.
+So consider this list a jumping-off point for negotiating with your own child.

-In general, kids tend to like sweeter vegetables.
+In general, kids -- especially toddlers -- tend to like sweeter vegetables.
 Kids like the taste of sweet (there's even science about it!).
 If your child is choosy about vegetables, start with the sweet veggies below.

 - carrots (raw, steamed, or roasted)